river666/mcp-server-sequential-thinking/README.md

 | `branchId` | string | No | Branch identifier |
 | `needsMoreThoughts` | boolean | No | If more thoughts are needed |

-## 🎯 Usage
+## 🎯 Use Cases

-The Sequential Thinking tool is designed for:
+The Sequential Thinking tool is ideal for:

-- 📝 Breaking down complex problems into steps
+- 📝 Complex problems requiring step-by-step breakdown
-- 🎨 Planning and design with room for revision
+- 🎨 Planning and design projects needing iterative refinement
-- 🔄 Analysis that might need course correction
+- 🔄 Analysis workflows that may require course correction
-- 🌐 Problems where the full scope might not be clear initially
+- 🌐 Situations where the full scope isn't initially clear
 - 📚 Tasks that need to maintain context over multiple steps
-- 🔍 Situations where irrelevant information needs to be filtered out
+- 🔍 Filtering out irrelevant information from complex scenarios

-## ⚙️ Configuration
+## ⚙️ Integration Methods

-### Usage with Claude Desktop
+### Using with Claude Desktop

-Add this to your `claude_desktop_config.json`:

 <details>
-<summary>📦 NPX Configuration</summary>
+<summary><b>📦 NPX Configuration</b></summary>

 ```json
 {